martinm43/nba_playoff_odds/README.md

 *Making output file optional
 *Laptop: perform regression using Burke odds
-*figuring out how to email them/playoff predictions/expected outcomes of games to personal account *difference over sum and derby based modelling (good weekend project) *import results for month of October on Nov 1
+*figuring out how to email them/playoff predictions/expected outcomes of games to personal account *DONE: difference over sum and derby based modelling
+	- Tuning work to be completed
+*DONE: import results for month of October on Nov 1
+	- Recurring task.
+Import data as required every week or so?
+Takes only few seconds